simonfrey/mastodon_wordpress_autopost/README.md

 * Autopost
   * Post on any update (also if you change posts)
   * Only post on new post
+  * Post with Standart Hashtag
+* Test
+	Test your Settings befor posting

 ## License